 What is pyloric stenosis?

-Pyloric (pi-LOR-ik) stenosis (ste-NOH-sis) is a condition where there is narrowing of the pylorus.
+Pyloric stenosis is a condition where there is narrowing of the pylorus.
 The pylorus is the area at the lower end of the stomach that connects to the small intestines.
 The pylorus acts as an outlet for food to pass out of the stomach.
 Pyloric stenosis occurs when the pylorus muscle of the stomach grows too large and too thick.
 Food is prevented by the narrowed pylorus from emptying into the intestine.
-This causes frequent vomiting (throwing up) that may lead to serious nutrition and growth problems in newborn babies.
+This causes frequent vomiting that may lead to serious nutrition and growth problems in newborn babies.
 Surgery is often needed to correct pyloric stenosis.

 What causes pyloric stenosis?